Create Real Estate Lead Generation Forms Without Code Using LeadGen App

 As a real estate agent, one of the strongest weapons in your lead generation arsenal is social proof and customer feedback.

-By proudly displaying social proof on your website, you’re showing your leads what kind of results you’ve accomplished for your previous customers and what makes you so trustworthy as a realtor.
+By proudly displaying social proof on your website, focusing on digital experiences you’re showing your leads what kind of results you’ve accomplished for your previous customers and what makes you so trustworthy as a realtor.

 The reason social proof works so well is because we’re psychologically predisposed to do something when we know others have done it too.
 This applies to making purchases and any other type of behavior too.